Front-wheel drive: 1930–1945

 The first successful consumer application came in 1929.
 The BSA (Birmingham Small Arms Company) produced the unique front-wheel-drive BSA three-wheeler.
 Production continued until 1936 during which time sports and touring models were available.
 In 1931 the DKW F1 from Germany made its debut, with a transverse-mounted engine behind the front axle.
+In 1931 and 1932, 4,353 units of the DKW F1 were sold, making it the first front wheel drive vehicle successfully sold in large quantities.
+Of the successor, the F2, about 27,000 were sold until 1935, and counting all models, until 1942, about 270,000 front wheel cars based on the design were produced by DKW.
 This design would continue for 3 decades in Germany.
 Buckminster Fuller adopted rear-engine, front-wheel drive for his three Dymaxion Car prototypes.

 In 1932, Adler (German) launched Trumpf Junior, the earliest front-wheel drive car of which 100,000 units were sold, reaching that in 1939.

 Other German car producers followed: Stoewer offered a car with front-wheel drive in 1931, Adler in 1932 and Audi in 1933.
 Versions of the Adler Trumpf sold five-figure numbers from 1932 to 1938, totalling over 25,600 units.
 In 1934, Adler added a cheaper, and even more successful Trumpf Junior model, which sold over 100,000 in August 1939, and in the same year Citroën introduced the very successful Traction Avant models in France, over time selling them in the hundred thousands.